Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Chiral SO(4)-DW and degenerate SC at

 \subsection{Consequence of degeneracy among wave vectors}

-On the above, we have proved the degeneracy between the SDW and CDW orders at the critical point.
+On the above, we have proved the degeneracy between the SDW and VDW orders at the critical point.
 Note that only one single wave vector $\bm{Q}$ of the DW orders is considered.
-In such a case, the degeneracy not only applies at the critical point but also at any $U>U_c$: the ground-state energies of both DW states are always equal to each other due to Eq. \eqref{E_CDW_zSDW} and the spin-SU(2) symmetry.
+In such a case, the degeneracy not only applies at the critical point but also at any $U>U_c$: the ground-state energies of both DW states are always equal to each other due to Eq. \eqref{E_VDW_zSDW} and the spin-SU(2) symmetry.
 However, for the MA-TBG, there is a three-folded rotational symmetry, which brings about three degenerate wave vectors for the DW orders simultaneously.
-In the presence of such a wave-vector degeneracy, the situation is different: the degeneracy between SDW and CDW only applies at $U=U_c$, but not at $U>U_c$ where the ground-state energy of the SDW state is lower than that of the CDW state, as will be discussed below.
+In such a case, the DW components hosting these degenerate wave vectors can be mixed, leading to a different situation: the degeneracy between SDW and VDW only applies at $U=U_c$, but not at $U>U_c$ where the ground-state energy of the SDW state with mixed wave vectors is lower than that of the VDW state, as will be discussed below.

 As shown in Figs.~\ref{band}(c) and \ref{band}(d), the FS of MA-TBG exhibits three-folded degenerate nesting vectors $\bm{Q}_{\alpha} (\alpha=1,\ 2,\ 3)$, which in the weak-coupling treatment are just the three degenerate wave vectors of the DW orders.
-This point is supported by the distribution of the largest eigenvalue $\chi(\bm{q})$ of the bare susceptibility matrix at $i\omega=0$ in the MBZ, as shown in Fig.~ \ref{DW_Orders} (b) for the e-VH doping.
+This point is supported by the distribution of the largest eigenvalue $\chi(\bm{q})$ of the bare susceptibility matrix at $i\omega=0$ in the MBZ, as shown in Fig.~ \ref{DW_Orders} (b) is for the e-VH doping.
 Figure~\ref{DW_Orders}(b) exhibits a six-folded symmetric pattern peaking at $\pm\bm{Q}_\alpha(\alpha=1,2,3)$.
 As the three $\bm{Q}_\alpha$ are near the three $M_{\alpha}$-points in the MBZ, we just set $\bm{Q}_\alpha=M_{\alpha}$ for simplicity.
 When interactions turn on, the spin or charge susceptibilities first diverge at the three $\bm{Q}_\alpha$, yielding the three degenerate wave vectors as $\bm{Q}_\alpha$.